Can You Freeze Onions? The Complete Guide to Freezing Onions

 7. Place chopped onions into small zip-top freezer bags, date the plastic bags, and put the bags into the freezer.

-Learn how to freeze chopped onions.
+Steps to freeze onions.

 4.75 from 4 votes